mnunom-upv/MicroAlgae-CoLaDaS-A-Microalgae-counting-labeling-and-dataset-generation-/README.md

-# Computer-Assisted Microalgae Counting App
+# Computer-Assisted Counting, Labelling and Dataset Microalgae App

 An interactive, graphical user interface (GUI) application powered by **PyQt6** and **OpenCV** designed for automated and manual tracking, annotation, profiling, and counting of microalgae in microscopy images.